nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `lower_case` are commands or flag that must be typed literally
+* Words in `lower_case` are commands or flag that must be typed literally.
 * Words in `UPPER_CASE` are placeholder texts that is to be replaced by the user.
 * Command flags (e.g. `t/`, `d/`) can be typed in any order
   - For example, the two commands below are the same, despite the swapped order of the command flags `t/` and `d/`